pautva/co-creation-toolkit/src/content/toolkit/user-stories.md

 ### What are User Stories?

 User stories are simple, clear descriptions of a feature or functionality told from the perspective of the user.
 They help everyone on the team understand and agree on what needs to be built and why.
+User stories can be different depending on the team that is using them and the approach described in this post is just one of many approaches you could use - feel free to adapt and customise it to your needs.

 ![Image](/co-creation-toolkit/assets/illustrations/user-story-template.png)
 *User Story template*

+### When to use user stories?

+User stories are particularly valuable when:

+* The project's scientific approach and technological implementation are still evolving.
+They provide flexibility in exploring potential solutions while maintaining a clear focus on user needs.
+* You want to capture the core user problem and target audience without getting bogged down in specific implementation details.
+They help define the "who" and "why" before diving into the "how".
+* Your team needs creative problem-solving space.
+User stories give developers room to innovate and co-create solutions, even when they're not directly collaborating with domain experts.
+* You're working in an agile or iterative development environment.
+User stories align perfectly with sprint planning and can be easily prioritised and adjusted as project understanding deepens.
+* The project involves complex user interactions or requires a deep understanding of user motivations.
+User stories force teams to think from the user's perspective, uncovering nuanced requirements.

+### When NOT to use user stories?

+Avoid user stories when:

+* The solution is well-defined and technically straightforward.
+In cases with clear, established approaches, more detailed technical specifications might be more appropriate.
+* You require precise, granular requirements that leave little room for interpretation.
+User stories are intentionally broad and may not suit projects needing exact, step-by-step guidance.
+* The project involves low-level technical implementations or infrastructure work where user perspective is less relevant.
+Backend optimisations or system-level changes might benefit more from technical specifications.
+* Your team lacks the experience to translate user stories into actionable development tasks.
+Effective use of user stories requires skill in breaking down abstract user needs into concrete implementation strategies.

 ### Components of a User Story